-Disney Animation Studios' animated family film Moana continued to dominate at the Thanksgiving box office, grossing $10 million on Thursday for a projected five-day holiday debut of $85 million to $91 million, according to early estimates.
+Disney's homegrown animated family film Moana continued to dominate at the Thanksgiving box office, grossing $10 million for a five-day holiday debut of $85 million $91 million, according to early estimates.

 And if traffic keeps beating expectations, Moana could potentially ice out fellow Disney title Frozen ($93.6 million) to score the top five-day Thanksgiving opening of all time.
 Otherwise, it will rank No. 2.
 Among all films, the top five-day Thanksgiving gross belongs to The Hunger Games - Catching Fire ($109.9 million), followed by Frozen.

 Moana sports glowing reviews and an A CinemaScore.
 Newcomer Auli'i Cravalho voices the role of the titular heroine, a young princess living in ancient Polynesia who goes in search of a demigod (voiced by Dwayne Johnson).
 Hamilton creator Lin-Manuel Miranda wrote the music with Opetaia Foa'i and Mark Mancina.

 The contest between Moana and Harry Potter spinoff Fantastic Beasts and Where to Find Them, which Warner Bros. and J.K.
 Rowling opened last weekend, won't even be close.
 Fantastic Beasts - certainly no slouch - earned $9.7 million Wednesday from 4,144 theaters for a projected five-day gross in the $65 million range.
 The movie passed the $100 million domestic mark on Wednesday, and should finish the holiday weekend with well north of $300 million.

 Moana fell more from Wednesday to Thursday than did Fantastic Beasts, since family films do less business on Thanksgiving day.